 I think the LTR Visa benefits are very good.

-You get 10 years, albeit broken into 5 year chunks, with an extension required in the middle – no big deal.
+You get 10 years of stay, albeit split into two 5-year terms, with an extension required after the first term—no big deal.

-You can come as a family, with your spouse and kids allowed on the visa (maximum 4 people).
+You can come as a family, with your spouse and children (under 20 and single) allowed on the visa, for a total of up to four dependents.

-The visa offers a fast route to citizenship, but don't be fooled.
-That's just a fast route to being eligible to apply; the actual process will take many more years to complete.
+The visa offers a fast route to citizenship, but don’t be fooled.
+It’s only a fast track to being eligible to apply.
+The actual process of obtaining Thai citizenship will take many more years and involves strict requirements.

-There are no restrictions on working, and a work permit is part of the package.
+There are no restrictions on working, and a digital work permit is included as part of the package.

 However…

-I think they may be overestimating the number of wealthy people who:
+I think the authorities may be overestimating how many wealthy individuals:

-I don't think the income requirement is prohibitive, and the 1 million USD in assets probably isn't a huge stretch considering most will own a property or two.
-Most people in these categories will have an existing health insurance policy that meets the requirement.
+I don’t think the income requirement is prohibitive, and $1 million in assets isn’t a huge stretch for many in this demographic—particularly those who own property.
+Likewise, most will already have a health insurance policy that meets the criteria.

-But will wealthy individuals who meet this criterion want to invest such a large sum of money in Thailand?
+But will those who meet all these requirements want to invest such a large sum in Thailand?

-Perhaps the BOI are relying on the fact that people “will do anything for love”.
-But, I fear that, perhaps, they “won't do that” (RIP Meatloaf).
+Perhaps the BOI is banking on the idea that people “will do anything for love.”
+But I fear that, perhaps, they “won’t do that.”
+(RIP Meat Loaf.)

-In a roundabout way I think the Work from Thailand Professional category is naively aimed at legitimizing some of the digital nomad community, at least the wealthy ones, anyway.
+In a roundabout way, I think the Work from Thailand Professional category is an attempt to legitimize some of the digital nomad community, at least the wealthy ones.

-My experience of the digital nomad community is that most are freelance coders, content writers, eCommence store owners, affiliate marketers or something in between.
-Most are self-employed or running small businesses.
+In my experience, most digital nomads are freelance coders, content writers, e-commerce store owners, affiliate marketers, or something in between.
+They tend to be self-employed or running small businesses.

 Tips for an Easier Life in Thailand